JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/creating-using-merging-branches.md

 # Remote Repositories
 {: .no_toc }

-This page will cover an abundance of git topics such as branches, resolving merge conflicts, stashing, tags and more.
-After covering all of the material you will have a better understanding on how to properly use them to the best of your ability.
+This page will cover how to create, use, and merge branches.

 ## Table of Contents
 {: .no_toc }